Freeyourgadget/Gadgetbridge/README.md

 Known Issues:

 * No reconnect, if connection is lost, you have to press "connect" again
-* Notifications are not properly queued, if two arrive at about the same time, one of them might get lost (TODO: confirm)
 * Android 4.4+ only, we can only change this by not handling generic notifications or by using AccessibiltyService.
 Don't know if it is worth the hassle.